 Stock Split Technical Note 1:

 It’s possible to invest in Google from almost any country in the world, even if you’re not a US citizen.
-Online brokers have revolutionised the investment industry and now provide a trustworthy, cost effective and user-friendly trading experience.
-If you want to buy Google shares from the UK, it’s simply a case of choosing the right broker and following some easy steps.
+Online brokers have revolutionised the investment industry and now provide a trustworthy, cost-effective, and user-friendly trading experience.
+If you want to buy Google shares from the UK and many other countries, it’s simply a case of choosing the right broker and following some easy steps.
 This can be done using a desktop or a mobile device.

 There are hundreds of online brokers to choose from, but this review of trusted brokers is a handy shortlist of firms that are experienced and regulated.
 They all have multi-year track records and offer their own take on providing clients with what they think is important.

 Buying Google shares at our chosen broker is an incredibly straightforward process.
-The platforms on offer have been designed with beginners in mind but also offer easy to use research and analysis tools to help you develop your trading skills.
-One quick win is to devote some time trying out free demo accounts with a few different brokers.
+The platforms on offer have been designed with beginners in mind but also offer easy-to-use research and analysis tools to help you develop your trading skills.
+One quick win is to devote some time to trying out free demo accounts with a few different brokers.
 These are risk-free ways to practice trading using virtual funds and allow you to, at the same time, try out different platforms.